 Most people will need ID to cash a check of any type.
 However, for those people that don’t have an ID, cashing 3rd party checks can be done at certain stores without an ID.

 Some retailers do accept these types of checks, but most require identification because it’s possible someone might use a stolen identity or create one with fraudulent intention if all they have are personal details about them; such as birth date, address, etcetera.

 Not all retailers accept these types of checks.
 Most banks may refuse to accept third party checks without ID.

-Where to Cash a Third Party Check
+Who Cashes a Third Party Check Near Me

 There are a lot of places you can cash a third party check.
 It’s always best to call the store ahead and ask or contact your bank for more information on what stores are available in your area that accepts this type of check.